What is the difference between OpenAI and DeepMind?

 OpenAI, short for Open Artificial Intelligence, is an AI research laboratory founded in December 2015.
 Its mission is to ensure that artificial general intelligence (AGI) benefits all of humanity.
 OpenAI conducts research, develops AI models, and shares its findings with the public.
 The organization aims to create safe and beneficial AI systems that can be used for various applications.

 On the other hand, DeepMind is a British AI company acquired Google in 2014.
 DeepMind focuses on developing AI systems that can learn and think like humans.
 Their research primarily revolves around reinforcement learning, a technique that enables AI models to learn from trial and error.
-DeepMind has made significant breakthroughs in areas such as game-playing AI, healthcare, and energy efficiency.
+DeepMind has achieved remarkable milestones, including defeating world champions in complex games like Go and chess.

 FAQ: